-Over the course of the last year nothing.nowhere. has been posting a series of One Take versions of his songs.
-Reworked, stripped back or slowed down, each one is a bare bones glimpse at what an incredible songwriter Joe is.
+Over the course of the last year or so nothing.nowhere. has been posting a series of One Take versions of his songs.
+Reworked, stripped back or slowed down, each one is a bare-bones glimpse at what an incredible songwriter Joe is.
 So we thought we should put them all in one place for you to enjoy.

 Whereas the original track is a brilliantly confident, fast-paced bop of a song, this One Take version slow things down to a much more mournful and sleepy pace.
 The snowfall outside of the window also gives it a gorgeously serene atmosphere.